 The CompTIA Advanced Security Practitioner (CASP) certification is intended for professionals with at least ten years of experience in security administration.
 Five of those years must be hands-on technical experience.
 The CASP does not require that any previous exams have been passed, but is a higher-level exam than the CompTIA Security+.

 Applicants are given 150 minutes to complete the 80-question, pass/fail exam.
 The test is divided between four domains.
 Forty percent of the questions will relate to the enterprise security domain.
 Risk management, policy and procedure, and legal questions make up 24 percent of the exam, integration of computing, communications and business disciplines 22 percent, and research and analysis 14 percent.

 The exam measures an applicant's ability to engineer complex enterprise security solutions.
 It is vendor-neutral, yet may require knowledge of vendor-specific tools.
 Its difficulty level is similar to that of the Certified Information Systems Security Professional (CISSP) exam.
 This is the first CompTIA exam that includes performance-based questions.
 Some questions will place candidates in a software environment, and require them to know the correct tool or task performance to use in a given scenario.
-The CASP recommends ten years of relevant work experience, while the CISSP requires just five years.
+The CASP certification recommends ten years of relevant work experience, while the CISSP certification requires just five years.